k-box/k-box/docs/developer/commands/index.md

-# K-DMS Command Line Tools
+# K-Box Command Line Tools

 > The usage of the command line options requires direct access to the running
 > K-DMS instance.